 PO Box 19 Sentrum,

-- Flytoget will not reimburse the cost of tickets lost or individual single tickets.
+- Flytoget will not reimburse the cost of lost or single tickets.

 7. When does Flytoget’s performance fall short?

 - There is a shortcoming if the journey fails to meet the customer’s reasonable expectations given the price and terms of the journey and the travel information available at or immediately prior to the time of departure.
-Any such shortcoming may entitle the customer to claim a proportionate rebate.
+Any such shortcoming may entitle the customer to claim a proportionate fare reduction.
 The customer is obliged to inform on-train staff about on-board shortcomings if at all possible.
-The customer may claim such rebate only if Flytoget should fail to rectify the shortcoming or provide an acceptable alternative during the journey.
+The customer may claim such fare reduction only if Flytoget should fail to rectify the shortcoming or provide an acceptable alternative during the journey.

 - Any claim based on paragraphs 7.1 and 7.2 above must be made in writing within 12 months of the journey’s completion and should be submitted, with all relevant documentation, to: firstname.lastname@example.org